jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 CHAPTER 5
 Emergence of Software Supply
 Chain Regulation and Standards
-Whats Happening in
+What’s Happening in
 the United States?
 Following the multitude of attacks in 2020 aimed at software supply chains, the United States Federal Government took notice and began to take action.
 February
-Starting in February 2021 President Biden issued an Executive Order (EO) laying out changes to secure all supply chains, including software.
+Starting in February 2021 — President Biden issued an Executive Order (EO) laying out changes to secure all supply chains, including software.
 The order called upon the Secretaries of Commerce